puppetlabs/puppetlabs-apache/README.md

 Used by HTTPD to conditionally set environment variables for vhosts.
 Defaults to '[]'.

+#####`setenvifnocase`

+Used by HTTPD to conditionally set environment variables for vhosts.
+Unlike setenvif, the comparison is case insensitive.
+Defaults to '[]'.

 #####`suphp_addhandler`, `suphp_configpath`, & `suphp_engine`

 Set up a virtual host with [suPHP](http://suphp.org/DocumentationView.html?file=apache/CONFIG).